harinando/sdc-advanced-lane-lines/CarND-Behavioral-Training/README.md

 ![alt text][image7]

 I did not drive in track 2 at all.
 Instead, I added vertical shift to simulate slopes and randomly dimmed the image to address the shadow in the other track.
-Suprinsingly, it worked prety well since I was able to drive on track 2 without zig-zagging as much.
+Suprinsingly, it worked prety well since I was able to drive on track 2 without difficulties.

 To augment the dataset, I also flipped images and rotated the images thinking that this would give unique data points for my training.
 For example, here is an image that has then been flipped, rotated, and translated: